Angel Falls Trail at Lake Rabun Beach

-Hike the Angel Falls Trail at the Lake Rabun Beach campground in North Georgia to two beautiful waterfalls, Angel Falls and Panther Falls.
+Hike the Angel Falls Trail at North Georgia's Lake Rabun Beach campground to two beautiful waterfalls, Angel Falls and Panther Falls.

 Nestled deep in rolling mountains, Lake Rabun’s winding shoreline and glassy waters are a favorite North Georgia destination for hiking, boating, kayaking, and camping.
-Just below Lake Rabun’s dam, the Tallulah River plummets in a series of enormous waterfalls deep in the steep-walled depths of Tallulah Gorge.
+Just below the lake’s dam, the Tallulah River plummets in a series of enormous waterfalls deep in the steep-walled depths of Tallulah Gorge.

-The Angel Falls Trail departs from a trailhead in Loop 2 of the Lake Rabun Beach Campground (view maps and driving directions).
+The adventure begins at a trailhead in Loop 2 of the Lake Rabun Beach Campground (view maps and driving directions).
 The trail follows Joe Creek upstream, crossing a wooden bridge and catching sight of a small, multi-tiered waterfall near the trailhead.
-The hike ascends stone stairs, climbing elevation into a shady forest filled with fern, rhododendron and mountain laurel.
+The hike ascends stone stairs, climbing elevation into a sun-dappled forest filled with fern, rhododendron and mountain laurel.

-The Angel Falls Trail continues its ascent, Joe Creek tumbling over a rocky creek bed on trail right.
-The hike reaches a historical, moss-covered stone bench at .3 mile, built by the Civilian Conservation Corps at the site of a small spring in the early 20th century.
+The hike continues to ascend, with Joe Creek tumbling over a rocky creek bed on the trail’s right side.
+The hike reaches a historic, moss-covered stone bench at .3 mile, built by the Civilian Conservation Corps at the site of a small spring in the early 20th century.
 Now diverted, the spring once flowed through the stone channel below the bench, a source of water for the nearby CCC camp.

-The trail passes a large, rocky, mossy outcrop on the right before crossing two bridges, the sound of Panther Falls growing louder.
-The Angel Falls Trail reaches Panther Falls at just under .6 mile, where Joe Creek cascades down a stair-stepped rock outcrop into a tranquil pool of water below.
+The trail passes a large, rocky, mossy outcrop on the right before crossing two bridges, and the sound of tumbling water grows louder.
+The trail reaches Panther Falls at just under .6 mile, where Joe Creek cascades down a stair-stepped rock outcrop into a tranquil pool of water below.

 Departing Panther Falls, the hike hangs a right, climbing the trail’s steepest stretch through a sharp switchback.
-(Metal cables serve as a safety railing on this stretch of the trail; extra caution should be taken with dogs and children.)
+(Metal cables serve as a safety railing on this stretch of the trail; take extra caution with dogs and children.)
 The hike climbs, reaching a trail loop; a turn in either direction leads to Angel Falls.

 The trail reaches this hike’s second waterfall at .9 miles, catching views of Angel Falls from a wooden platform.
 Above, the waterfall cascades down over an angled, multi-tiered rock face framed in leafy rhododendron.

-Departing Angel Falls, the hike retraces its steps to the trailhead, pausing at Panther Falls on the return hike for one last look at the waterfall.
-The hike reaches the Angel Falls trailhead at the Rabun Beach Campground at 1.75 miles, completing the hike.
+Departing the waterfall, the hike retraces its outbound steps to the trailhead.
+The hike reaches the trailhead at the Rabun Beach Campground at 1.75 miles, finishing the adventure.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

-In the Lake Rabun area and up for some more waterfall-chasing adventures?
+In the area and up for some more waterfall-chasing adventures?
 Don’t miss the nearby Minnehaha Falls just north on the Lake Rabun shore, a shorter hike to a much larger waterfall.
-(But, unlike Angel Falls, the Minnehaha Falls Trail is usually crowded on warm-weather weekends.)
 And further north, a beautiful waterfall cascades down into a shady creek valley near the shores of Lake Burton, reached by a popular 2-mile hike on the Hemlock Falls Trail.

 Angel Falls Trail at Lake Rabun Map, Directions & Details